 Fetal monitoring tracks your baby’s heart rate in relationship to stimulus like contractions, tickling baby’s head, pressing on your belly, etc. This can be a (sometimes unreliable) way to assess how your baby is tolerating labor and their overall well-being.

-There are several ways you can monitor your baby: Intermittently with a handheld dopper, or continuously with an external fetal monitor or internal fetal monitors.
+There are several ways you can monitor your baby: Intermittently with a handheld doppler, or continuously with an external fetal monitor or internal fetal monitors.
 There are also intrauterine pressure catheters (IUPCs) that monitor the strength of your body’s contractions.
 Each one of these options comes with it’s own benefits/risks.

 Eating and Drinking During Labor